Krook9d/PurpleLab/README.md

 Change :
 the password at "password:" (put the password you have in admin.txt)

-Replace All the Ip that corresponding to 192.168.142.130 with the address of your ELK server
+Replace All the Ip that corresponding to 192.168.142.130 or other with the address of your ELK server

 Replace the ca_trusted_fingerprint, to have it, run this command in the purplelab server :